Carlos Lavado: Motorcycle racing career

 Born in Caracas, Venezuela, Lavado made his international racing debut in the 1978 Venezuelan Grand Prix, finishing second in the 250cc class.
 The following season, he won the 350cc class at the 1979 Venezuelan Grand Prix.

-In 1980, he began competing full-time on the Grand Prix circuit.
-He went on to win the 250cc World Championship in 1983 and repeated the feat in 1986, both times on Yamaha TZ250s.
+In 1980, Lavado began competing full-time on the Grand Prix circuit.
+He went on to win the 250cc World Championship in 1983 and repeated the feat in 1986, both times on a Yamaha TZ 250.
 At the 1983 Dutch TT, Lavado and Iván Palazzese finished in first and second place marking the first time that Venezuelan riders had claimed the top two places in a world championship Grand Prix race.

-In fifteen seasons of Grand Prix competition (1978–1992), he participated in 137 races, 125 of them in the 250cc division.
+In fifteen seasons of Grand Prix competition (1978–1992), Lavado participated in 137 races, 125 of them in the 250cc division.
 He had 36 podium finishes and 17 victories in the 250cc class and 6 podium finishes with 2 victories in the 350cc division.
 After he retired from competition, he continued his involvement in Grand Prix racing serving as advisor to Venezuelan motorcycle racers Robertino Pietri and Gabriel Ramos.